Hey there, I’m Katie!

-Like many of us who grew up steeped in the harmful messaging of diet culture and a world of highly palatable processed foods, I arrived in adulthood with a strained relationship to my food, eating, weight, and body.
+Like so many of us who grew up steeped in diet culture, I arrived in adulthood with a strained relationship to my food, eating, weight, and body.

-But I still didn’t feel empowered with my eating choices.
-I didn’t like the idea that I was incapable of learning to trust my own intuition, or that I couldn’t rely on my own authority when flexibility with my food plans felt sane or needed.
+The reality was that I didn’t feel empowered with my eating choices.
+I didn’t like the idea that I was incapable of learning to trust my body’s intuition, or that I couldn’t rely on my own authority when flexibility with my food plans felt sane or needed.
 I still felt a lot of judgement within the community and experienced negative self talk whenever I experimented with my food plan and boundaries.

-I reached a point where I wasn’t interested in just maintenance, I wanted mastery over my relationship with food and eating.
-Eating within boundaries brought valuable self awareness and insight into the ways that I habitually use food to try and meet needs that food doesn’t solve.
+I reached a point where I wasn’t interested in just maintenance of goal weight, I wanted mastery over my relationship with food and eating.

-Within the constraints of my food plan, I began an exploration of my own truths, and held by the support of others, started exploring my boundaries, practicing the tools of mindfulness, and accessing my body’s wisdom.
+So, within the constraints of my food plan, I began an exploration of what was true for ME, not what my program or the external world said.
+Held by the support of others, I started exploring my boundaries, practicing the tools of mindfulness, and accessing my body’s wisdom.
 I’ve taken a deep look at my relationship to food, eating, body, and weight, and along the way have come to find complete freedom and flexibility with my food choices.

 I hope that you enjoy my creations, resources, and recipes, and that some of them may be useful to you wherever you may be on your own journey.

 Conscious Eating is what we call the path that our community members have illuminated on their journeys to food freedom.
 It is a way of orienting toward food and life with presence and joy.